-- A. Prior to any individual selling a course of instruction on behalf of an institution, or soliciting students to enroll in the course of instruction at a registered institution, such individual must secure an Agent Permit Application from the commission. - B. Complete applications for an Agent Permit will be approved or denied within sixty (60) days of receipt by the commission.
-If the commission has not made a determination on issuance of an Agent Permit within the allotted time, it may issue a temporary Agent Permit.
-A temporary permit will be valid until the commission makes its determination. - C. A certificate will be issued upon approval of an Agent Permit.
-This certificate will state the agent's name, permit number and the name and campus location of the employing institution, and will certify that the person whose name appears on the certificate is an authorized agent of the institution. - D. If an agent represents more than one school or campus, they must obtain a separate permit for each represented. - E. Agent Permits are valid for one (1) year from the date of issue.
+- A. Prior to any individual selling a course of instruction on behalf of an institution or soliciting students to enroll in the course of instruction at a registered institution, such individual must secure an Agent Permit Application from the commission. - B. Complete applications for an Agent Permit will be approved or denied within sixty (60) days of receipt by the commission. - C. A certificate will be issued upon approval of an Agent Permit.
+This certificate will state the agent's name, permit number, and the name and campus location of the employing institution and will certify that the person whose name appears on the certificate is an authorized agent of the institution. - D. If an agent represents more than one school or campus, they must obtain a separate permit for each represented. - E. Agent Permits are valid for one (1) year from the date of issue.